Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 Port already in use:

-If you are running the app directly (no reverse proxy), change the port mapping in docker-compose.yml:
+If you are running the app directly (no reverse proxy), change the port mapping in docker/docker-compose.yml:

 ports: - '3001:3000'